16 -Destiny Found On the Path of Fear and Trust

 For soldiers, it’s a push through ruin and gunfire.

-For Dar and Callum, it’s the path where fear and trust collide.
+For others, it’s the path where fear and trust collide.

 When she saw him, the physical hitch in her chest felt more like tripping than breathing.
 He stood with his back against one of the bare trees, arms crossed loosely over his chest, perfectly still except for the rise and fall of his shoulders.
 The posture should have read casual, relaxed even, but on Callum it looked like something else entirely: a predator at rest, conserving energy, watching.